harjoitukset/typescript-users-and-posts-v2/readme.md

 >
 > * Task 4: *sortUsersByRegistrationDate*
 >
 >   Finally, we need to implement a [*sortUsersByRegistrationDate* function](./src/sorting.ts).
 This function should sort users by their *registeredAt* date, accommodating different data types (integer and string) for this attribute.
-Storing strings and intergers in the same field is a small piece of technical debt that we just need to accept for now.
+Storing strings and intergers in the same field is a small piece of [technical debt](https://en.wikipedia.org/wiki/Technical_debt) that we just need to live with for now.
 >
+>
 > The urgency of these tasks cannot be overstated.
-The previous versions relied too heavily on nested logic and *console.log* statements, making it exceptionally difficult for our testers to conduct unit tests and for the mobile and web teams to reuse the code.
+The previous versions relied too heavily on nested logic and *console.log* statements, making it exceptionally difficult for our testers to conduct unit tests and for the mobile and web teams to reuse the code in the REST api.
 >
 > On a lighter note, I wanted to share some exciting news.
-I've already made a pre-order on a Tesla, and my bonus from this quarter is playing a significant role in making that dream a reality.
-So, you can understand the importance of these tasks!
+I've already made a pre-order on a Tesla 🚗, and my bonus from this quarter is playing a significant role in making that dream a reality💰.
+So, you can understand the importance of these tasks!!!!1!!
 >
 > Your job and my quarterly bonus are at stake if we don't address these issues promptly and effectively.
 I have complete confidence in your abilities, and I know you can rise to this challenge.
 Please prioritize these tasks and reach out if you need any guidance or assistance along the way.
 >